BuffaloBorn/aws_cert/review_questions/ch3_Amazon_EC2_&_EBS.md

 allow this?
 (Choose 3 answers)

 - **A. Use an instance type with 10 Gbps network performance.**
-- B. Put the instances in a placement group.
+- **B. Put the instances in a placement group.**
-- **C. Use Dedicated Instances.**
+- C. Use Dedicated Instances.
 - **D. Enable enhanced networking on the instances.**
 - E. Use Reserved Instances.

-Answer: A, C, D
+Answer: A, B, D

 Which Amazon Elastic Compute Cloud (Amazon EC2) feature ensures that your instances will not share a physical host with instances from any other AWS customer?